Specific Learning Disorders (SLD): Types, Risk Factors, and Support Strategies

 Individualized Education Plan (IEP)

-People with specific learning difficulties need special educational support, such as an Individualized Education Plan (IEP), to facilitate their educational goals.
+People with specific learning difficulties need special educational support, such as an Individualized Education Plan (IEP), to help them achieve academic goals.
 Educational support may include assistive technology, extra time for completing the assignments, and alternative educational material.

 Assistive Technology